 Have a failed transaction?
 You can retry single or multiple transactions right from Serverless360.
 Allow your support people to investigate the failure and reprocess it themselves without depending upon your skilled Azure resource.

-Be it Native Azure Tracing features or out-of-box tracking capabilities by Serverless360, it is always to keep track of messages in our business.
+Be it distributed tracing tools or out-of-box tracking capabilities by Serverless360, it is always to keep track of messages in our business.
 This Tracking helps us to understand the performance of a business and help to reduce the complexity.